Pinyan-Liu/Pinyan-Liu/README.md

 - 👋 Hi, I’m @Pinyan Liu
-- 👩 I got my biostatisticsi MS degree at the School of Public Health, University of Washington.
+- 👩 I got my biostatistics MS degree at the School of Public Health, University of Washington.
 I received a BS from Sichuan University, majoring in Biology.
 - 🌱 I’m currently applying for biostatistics PhD program.
 I am interested in application directions, especially for longitudinal analysis and diseases causal inference.
 - 👀 Out of acedeme, I’m interested in dancing and travelling.
 - 📖 My unique and diverse background make me well prepared to successfully work in an interdisciplinary environment in the future.